Fashaun/Fashaun.github.io/README.md

 #Setup default github pages domain name (via your account)

 1. Create Empty Repository on github.
-(No README.md) and it's name is "$YourAccount.github.io"
+(No README.md) and the respository name is "$YourAccount.github.io"

 2. $(git clone ${COLONE_URL})